Evangelos Koukoudeas: Biography

 Koukoudeas was born in Üstrümce, then part of the Ottoman Empire (now Strumica, North Macedonia) at the end of the 19th century.
 He came from an old and important family of Strumica.
 Famous relatives of him were the violinist Dimitrios Koukoudeas or Semsis and the teacher of Strumica's Girls' School, Aikaterini Koukoudea.
 After graduating from the Greek school in his hometown, he travelled to Athens in 1905 to escape the Bulgarian attacks and to be enrolled in the armed groups being gathered for the Macedonian Struggle.
 He was also enlisted in the Hellenic Navy as a leading seaman.

 Macedonian Struggle

 After his military service, he went to Macedonia and fought in the region of the Giannitsa Lake under the general command of Ioannis Demestichas.

-On February 14, 1907, the united Greek bodies under Demestichas, Evangelos Koukoudeas, Nikolaos Zafeiriou from Chalkidiki and several other Macedonian and Cretan soldiers active in the Lake started from Tsekri (modern Paralimni) and attacked the Komitadji K. Delithanasis, in Bozej (modern Athyra, Pella).
+On February 14, 1907, the united Greek bodies under Demestichas, Evangelos Koukoudeas, Nikolaos Zafeiriou from Chalkidiki and several other Macedonian and Cretan soldiers active in the Lake started from Tsekri (modern Paralimni, Pella) and attacked the Komitadji K. Delithanasis, in Bozej (modern Athyra, Pella).
 The attack was successful, killing the Komitadji and several of his men barricaded in the former's home.
 Eventually they left as an Ottoman military detachment appeared in the village.

 In March 1907, he was the leader of a small group involved in operations against Komitadjis in Koufalia.
 He fought in the area of the Lake until the end of the Macedonian Struggle.

 Ioannis Demestichas wrote about Koukoudeas (translation from Greek):